 - Judas Thaddeus

-According to tradition, Jesus chose 12 apostles as 12 were the tribes of Israel.
+According to tradition, Jesus chose 12 apostles, as 12 were the tribes of Israel.
 We have already emphasized in previous articles how important numbers were in Jewish culture and religion.
-The Holy Scriptures are permeated with strong numerical symbolism, according to which numbers are rarely used only to indicate a quantity.
+The Holy Scriptures are permeated with strong numerical symbolism, according to which numbers rarely indicate a quantity.
 But rather as symbols of human or God-related realities.
 In particular, the number 12 and its multiples recur in many passages from the Bible.
-Twelve were the tribes of Israel, each of them descended from one of the 12 sons of Jacob.
-Twenty-four were the Elders who appear in John’s Apocalypse, seated on as many benches.
+Twelve were the tribes of Israel, and each of them descended from one of the 12 sons of Jacob.
+Twenty-four Elders appear in John’s Apocalypse, seated on as many benches as possible.
 Twelve stars make up the crown of the woman clothed with the sun.
 Who embodies the Church consistently in the Apocalypse?

 The importance of the number 12 regarding the apostles is confirmed by the fact that, after the betrayal of Judas, since they remained in 11, it was necessary to find a replacement immediately to return to the completeness desired by Jesus: so Matthias was chosen.